awslabs/crossplane-on-eks/doc/rds-day-2.md

 RDS supports applying these changes immediately instead of waiting for a scheduled maintenance window, and when using Crossplane AWS providers, they have the option to apply changes immediately as well.
 This is the option that should be used when using RDS with GitOps.
 However this leads to problems when enabling self service model where developers can provision resources on their own.

 One of most notable problems is that updates made to certain fields could trigger database restarts.
 Developers may not know which fields would cause restarts because they are not familiar with underlying technologies.
 You could document potentially dangerous fields, but it is not enough to reliably stop it from happening.

+The main goal of this document is to provide guidance on how to provide guardrails for end users when managing RDS resources through Crossplane.

 ## Parameter Groups
 [Parameter Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) define how the underlying database engine is configured.
 For example you may wish to change the `binlog_cache_size` configuration value for your MySQL database.
+It is also important to note that parameter groups can be used on multiple

 In Parameter Groups, there are two types of parameters: dynamic and static.
 Dynamic parameters do not require a restart for their values to be applied to the running instance / cluster.
 Static parameters require a restart for their values to be applied.
 Additionally, dynamic parameters support specifying how changes to them are applied.
 When `immediate` is specified the changes to dynamic parameters are applied immediately.
 When `pending-reboot` is specified, the changes to dynamic parameters are applied during next restart or during the next maintenance window, whichever is earlier.